Back to Articles

 Share:

-Cork is Ireland's second city — but its housing market is starting to feel like a first-city problem.
-The median price inside the city is now €325,000, and the surrounding suburbs aren't much cheaper.
-We took 50,000+ property sales across Cork and the surrounding commuter zone, matched them against real drive times, train frequencies, and bus routes, and mapped where prices actually drop — and by how much.
+Cork is Ireland's second city — but its housing market has a twist you won't find in Dublin.
+The median second-hand price inside the city is €290,000, but the inner suburbs now cost more — Douglas (€395,000), Carrigaline (€385,000), and Ballincollig (€367,000) all sit well above the city centre.
+We took 50,000+ property sales across Cork and the surrounding commuter zone, matched them against real drive times, train frequencies, and bus routes, and mapped where prices actually drop below the city — and by how much.

 The Price Cliff Edge